 This course is intended to combine all existing courses in the Health Science Cluster to include foundational emergency skills for all Health Science Career Pathway students.
 This course will include certifications in: Cardiopulmonary Resuscitation for the Healthcare Provider; AED; bloodborne pathogen; first aid; and emergency care as outlined by an approved first aid/CPR/Bloodborne Pathogen certifying agency as put forth by the American Heart Association, National Safety Council or American Red Cross.
-There is a \$25 lab fee associated with this course.
+In order to move on in the Health Science pathway, students cannot receive a final grade lower than a C. There is a \$25 lab fee associated with this course.